C4RC0/C4RC0/README.md

 - My professional project is the [Wapplr](https://github.com/wapplr)
 - My artistic a visual works will be here and on my [Behance](https://www.behance.net/C4RC0) soon
 - The developments and designs what I make for my clients are in its own repositories, I refer to them from some places.
 Eg: [FlatChooser](https://flatchooser.reeltime.no/) is a Flat chooser application platform and editor, development for the largest Norwegian real estate company.
 [Vendeglatosmunkak.hu](https://vendeglatosmunkak.hu/) is the largest Hungarian advertising portal for caterers.
+The [OkosDoboz](http://www.okosdoboz.hu/hu-hu/Exercises/Index?classes=1&topic=819) is a Hungarian educational game platform.
+Thousands of educational games have been created with the editor I have developed.
+(The site that runs this was not created by me).
 - Some of my own hobby projects that I will be publishing soon here: the [DrawMessage](https://drawmessage.com/) is an "image from text" editor where you can create, save and share cool images after logging in.
 The [MaskedQuiz](https://maskedquiz.com/) is a game: try it!
 I made it recently, it’s pretty current...

 I am 35 years old.
 I moved close to the nature from the city 1 year ago with my wife.